Subpoint Get the app

 What the crew did today

-The day's work in plain language, pinned to where the station was when it happened.
-Tap a post to read what the crew actually did, from blood-clotting research to spacewalk cleanup.
+The day’s work in plain language, anchored to where the station was when it happened.
+Tap any entry to read what the crew actually did, from protein-crystal growth to spacewalk prep, with the experiments and people linked.

-Subpoint 3D interior view of the Kibo laboratory module with experiment chips.
+Subpoint 3D interior view of the Kibo laboratory module.

 Module view